sse-secure-systems/connaisseur/adr/ADR-1_connaisseur-bootstrap-sentinel.md

 ### Option 1

-At the start of the Helm deployment, one can create a Pod named `connaisseur-bootstrap-sentinel` that will run for 30 seconds (default).
-Connaisseur Pods will report `Ready` if they can 1) access notary AND ( 2) the MutatingWebhookConfiguration exists OR 3) the `connaisseur-bootstrap-sentinel` Pod is still running ).
+At the start of the Helm deployment, one can create a Pod named `connaisseur-bootstrap-sentinel` that will run for 5 minutes (which is also the installation timeout by helm).
+Connaisseur Pods will report `Ready` if they can 1) access notary AND 2) the MutatingWebhookConfiguration exists OR 3) the `connaisseur-bootstrap-sentinel` Pod is still running.
+If 1)  AND 2) both hold true, the sentinel is killed even if the 5 minutes have not passed yet.

 ### Option 2